hustimage/hustimage.github.io/README.md

 ## Build and Run

- you need to creat a new vs project,then add the .h(hpp) files and .cpp files to the project in the object tracking folder of the master-branch.
+ you need to creat a new VS project,then add the .h(hpp) files and .cpp files to the project in the object tracking folder of the master-branch.

  the hot keys  will be shown when the program is running.